Home

 The Irish Quaternary Association (IQUA) was founded in the 1970s to co-ordinate and energise all aspects of Quaternary research in Ireland and to pass on existing expertise through conferences and field excursions.
 See below our leaflet describing who we are and what we do (click on the image to access the pdf).

-We were delighted to organise the International Quaternary Union (INQUA) 20th Congress in the Dublin Convention Centre in July 2019.
+We were also delighted to organise the International Quaternary Union (INQUA) 20th Congress in the Dublin Convention Centre in July 2019.
 This conference hosted a record number of experts from all over the world for the largest geoscience event ever hosted in Ireland.
 Find out more here.

 Events and News